ayanavasarkar/load_balance_tester/README.md

 - Simulate concurrent HTTP requests at a specified rate (QPS)
 - Support for various HTTP methods: GET, POST, PUT, DELETE
 - Customizable request headers and payloads
-- Reporting of latencies and error rates
+- Reporting of latencies (averages, percentiles, standard deviation) and error rates
 - Support for response time thresholds
 - Logging of request details to a text file
 - Docker containerization for easy deployment